Financial Aid Glossary

 - Estimated books and supplies

-Direct Costs: Expenses the student/family pays to the college.
+Direct Costs: Expenses the student/family pays directly to the college.

 Enrollment Level: Level of the degree-granting program in which a student is enrolled.
 Basic levels of enrollment include: undergraduate (students seeking an associate's degree, a certificate, or a baccalaureate degree); post-baccalaureate (such as teacher certification); graduate (students working on a master's degree or professional degree); and post-graduate (such as students enrolled in a doctoral program).
 The amounts and types of financial aid a student is eligible for is determined, in part, by their enrollment level.

-Enrollment Status: Academic workload (or course load), as defined by the institution, that a student is carrying for a defined academic period.
-This normally relates to the number of credit hours or clock hours taken by a student during a given academic period.
+Enrollment Status: Academic workload (or course load e.g. an amount of credits), as defined by the institution, that a student is carrying for a defined academic period.
+This normally relates to the number of credit hours or clock hours taken by a student during a given academic period, which determines a student's enrollment status (part time/full time).

 Family Educational Right to Privacy Act (FERPA): A Federal law that protects the privacy of student education records.
 The law applies to all schools that receives funds under an applicable program of the U.S. Department of Education.

 Federal Direct Student Loan: Loan funds provided to the student by the U.S. Department of Education, through the school.
 Repayment of principal begins six months after the borrower ceases to be a student on at least a half-time basis, graduated, or completely withdrawn from the school.
 The Free Application for Federal Student Aid (FAFSA) is the annual application.
 There are two types of Federal Direct Student Loans: subsidized and unsubsidized.
 Students with financial need can qualify for a subsidized loan, and the government pays the interest on the loan while the student remains enrolled at least half time.
-Students who don't demonstrate financial need qualify for an unsubsidized loan and interest accrues while the student is in school.
+Students who do not demonstrate financial need will qualify for an unsubsidized loan where interest accrues while the student is in school.
+Repayment on Federal Stafford and PLUS loans are generally a 10-year window of repayment.
+Repayment options are available for other time-frames, if the borrower qualifies.

 Federal Pell Grant: A grant provided by the federal government to qualified undergraduate students who demonstrate exceptional financial need and have an EFC below a threshold designated annually by the U.S. Department of Education, based on the amount of program funds appropriated by Congress.